Approach

 Source: Andrew Ng, March 2025

 17. The coding agent ecosystem generated $1 billion in new revenue in 2025 alone.
-This is a single vertical within AI tooling.
-It gives you a sense of how fast new market categories are forming.
+That is a single slice of AI tooling.
+It shows how fast new market categories are forming.
 For PE firms evaluating software companies, the question is no longer "does this company use AI?"
 It is "can this company survive against competitors that do?"

 Source: a16z, 2026

-18. Claude Code reached $1 billion annualized revenue run rate in just 6 months.
-For context, it took Slack 5 years and Zoom 4 years to hit the same milestone.
+18. Claude Code reached $1 billion annualized revenue run rate in 6 months.
+For context, Slack took 5 years and Zoom took 4 years to hit the same milestone.
 AI products are reaching scale faster than any previous generation of enterprise software.

 Source: a16z, Early 2026